bokysan/socketace/README.md

 ## Similar projects

-There's [Chisel](https://github.com/jpillora/chisel) which tries to achieve about the same goal but goes about it in a bit of a diffrent way.
+There's [Chisel](https://github.com/jpillora/chisel) which tries to achieve about the same goal, but goes about it in a bit of a different way.